landelare/ue5coro/Docs/Awaiters.md

 This is not meant to be an exhaustive documentation, read the comments in the header files for that.

+If you're not using the recommended `#include "UE5Coro.h"`, some of these features require an extra #include (usually `"UE5Coro/AsyncAwaiters.h"`) that's not immediately apparent.

 ## Aggregates

 UE5Coro::WhenAny and WhenAll let you combine any type of co_awaitable objects